Knight Rider

 Knight Rider is an American entertainment franchise created by Glen A. Larson.
 The core of Knight Rider is its three-television series: the original Knight Rider (1982–1986) and sequel series Team Knight Rider (1997–1998) and Knight Rider (2008–2009).
 The franchise also includes three television films, a short-lived spin-off series, computer and video games, and novels, as well as KnightCon, a Knight Rider convention.
 Beginning with the original television series and continuing with the subsequent films and series, the franchise has developed a cult following and spawned many pop culture references.

-The original Knight Rider series followed the adventures of Michael Knight, a modern-day crime fighter who uses a technologically advanced, artificially intelligent automobile.
-This car, named KITT, is virtually indestructible, due to a high-tech coating applied to it.
+The original Knight Rider series followed the adventures of Michael Knight, a sleek modern-day crime fighter who uses a technologically advanced, artificially intelligent automobile.
+This car, named KITT, is virtually indestructible, due to a high-tech coating applied to it called a "molecular bonded shell".
 Knight Rider stories usually depict either average citizens, or ethical heads of corporations, being bullied into subservience to an overbearing or ruthless criminal organization.
 The protagonists of each particular series are instructed by the Foundation for Law and Government (FLAG) to assist in some manner.
 The protagonists have the assistance of a high-tech, self-aware, and nearly indestructible vehicle.